Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Formulation of The Model

-Now, we can write the expression of the transverse energy of hadrons as follows \cite{Cleymans:2007uk} :
+We can write the expression of the transverse energy of hadrons using the above equation as follows:

-$\langle E \rangle$ is the total energy of hadrons. $N_{B} - N_{\bar{B}}$ is the net-baryon which can be calculated by using eq.
-(1).
-After obtaining the transverse energy, we calculate the Bjorken energy density by using the following formula:
+$\langle E \rangle$ is the total energy of hadrons at mid-rapidity. $N_{B} - N_{\bar{B}}$ is the net-baryon at $y$ = 0 which can be calculated by using Eq.~\ref{eq3}.
+After obtaining the transverse energy, we calculate the Bjorken energy density using the following formula~\cite{Bjorken:1982qr}:

 where $\tau$ is the formation time and $\pi\;R^{2}$ is the transverse overlap area of the colliding nuclei.
 There are various ways to quantify the overlap area.
 Here, R is the radius of the colliding nuclei given by $R=R_{0}\;A^{1/3}$.
-Replacing $A$ by $N_{part}/2$, where $N_{part}$ is the number of nucleon participants \cite{Kharzeev:2000ph}, $\epsilon_{Bj}$ becomes
+Replacing $A$ by $N_{part}/2$, where $N_{part}$ is the number of nucleon participants~\cite{Kharzeev:2000ph}, $\epsilon_{Bj}$ becomes